brunocpf/nearest-tailwind-colors/README.md

 `getNearestTailwindColors` is a utility function that calculates the nearest colors from the Tailwind CSS palette using the Euclidean distance formula.
 It allows customization of the color palette, filtering of specific colors, and choice of color space.

-This is very useful to quickly find an similar color in the Tailwind CSS palette even when you have a color in another format (e.g., hex, rgb, hsl).
+This is very useful to quickly find a similar color in the Tailwind CSS palette even when you have a color in another format (e.g., hex, rgb, hsl).

 It supports Tailwind V4.0.0 and later (including the oklch color palette), and requires it to be installed as a dependency.